Bahrain boosts broadband offerings

 Batelco, MenaTelecom, Lightspeed Communications, Kalaam Telecom, 2Connect, Noorsat, Bahrain Broadband (Greenisis), Zain Bahrain, Viva Bahrain.

-This report provides a comprehensive overview of trends and developments in Jordan’s telecommunications market.
+This report provides a comprehensive overview of trends and developments in Bahrain’s telecommunications market.
 The report analyses the mobile, Internet, broadband, digital TV and converging media sectors.
 Subjects include:

 - Market and industry analyses, trends and developments;